SoleimanRahmani/Spam-Detector/README.md

 ## Description
 The purpose of this repository is to build a web app which classifies spam or ham (non-spam) messages.
 The goal of this project is to first, build the best machine learning model offline.
 In the next step, make the model available as a service by creating an API for the model using Flask.
 Finally, use the service to predict online where the user can submit a message for classification.

+## Building Machine Learning Model
 In the first step, several message classifiers have been implemented and compared in ```check.py``` file.
 The original meta-data file is a collection of messages tagged as spam or ham that can be found in Keggle.
+The goal in this stage is to use this dataset to build a prediction model that will accurately classify which texts are spam or ham.

+The machine learning methods that used in ```check.py``` file are:

+* gradient boosting Classifier
+* SVC
+* Decision Tree Classifier
+* Random Forest Classifier
+* Naive Bayes classifier

+Naive Bayes classifiers are a popular statistical technique of e-mail filtering.
+They typically use bag of words features to identify spam e-mail.

-In the secod step,
+In the second step,